Racist or religious hate crimes and incidents

 When a criminal offence is classed as a racist or religious hate crime, the judge imposes a tougher sentence on the perpetrator.

-Further information about racist or religious hate incidents
+Organisations who support victims of racist or religious hate incidents

 The Law Commission has consulted with professionals and community members seeking to provide clarity and parity, leading to a reform in the law allowing each protected characteristic to benefit from legal protection.